bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-When we invoke a specific method on an object, JavaScript first looks for a method with a given name in the object.
+<p>When we invoke a specific method on an object, JavaScript first looks for a method
+with a given name in the object.</p>

-Then, in the objects prototype, then in the object's prototypes prototype etc, etc, all the way up to the Object.prototype, which is always located at the very root of prototype hierarchy.
+<p>Then, in the objects prototype, then in the object's prototypes prototype etc,
+etc, all the way up to the <b>Object.prototype</b>, which is always located at the very root of prototype hierarchy.</p>

-The first found method is used.
+<p>The first found method is used.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 106 dangers of constructors (62) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">